 GRAVITATE Definition Meaning - Merriam-Webster When it first landed in the 17th century, gravitate meant “to apply pressure or weight,” and later it maintained its connection to literal gravity with a sense (still in use today) meaning “to move under the effect of gravitation ”

-gravitate - Wiktionary, the free dictionary gravitate (third-person singular simple present gravitates, present participle gravitating, simple past and past participle gravitated) And to each other gravitate, aſſert Children naturally gravitate to such a big, friendly man The guests slowly gravitated to the kitchen
+gravitate - Wiktionary, the free dictionary Verb gravitate (third-person singular simple present gravitates, present participle gravitating, simple past and past participle gravitated) (intransitive, astrophysics) To move under the force of gravity

 Gravitate - definition of gravitate by The Free Dictionary gravitate verb (with to or towards) be drawn, move, tend, lean, be pulled, incline, be attracted, be influenced Traditionally young Asians in Britain have gravitated towards medicine, law and engineering